Your gut is your largest immune organ

 Replace Your Soda With Kefir Soda or Water Kefir

-There are probiotics in both water kefir and kefir soda.
-If you make water kefir you'll need to use water kefir crystals.
-It is a two-step process, and you'll make your first ferment and then you ferment it again to flavor it.
-You can also make Kefir Soda.
-Kefir Soda can be made using either kefir powder packages (we recommend the one by Cultures for Health) or using kefir whey from milk kefir.
-Getting kefir whey from your kefir is very easy and we have step-by-step instructions and you only need one ferment and it will make you lots of bottles in less than a day.
+You can make probiotic Kefir Soda which is fun and super fast to make.
+Kefir Soda can be made using either kefir powder packages or using kefir whey from milk kefir.
+Getting kefir whey from your kefir is very easy and we have step-by-step instructions.
+You only need one ferment and it will make you lots of bottles in less than a day.

 Contrast this with fermented probiotic sodas which increase good gut flora and also contain very little sugar since the microbes consume most of the sugar.
 These sodas promote health and good gut flora.
 You can taste and feel the difference between them.
 Article: Different Ways to make Probiotic Sodas